gregtucker/intro_python_earth_sci/course_outline.md

 1. Planetary surface temperature is controlled by solar radiation, albedo, and greenhouse gases

-## Modules
+## Modules and learning goals

 1. Computers and computing environments
 2. Python basics
 3. Functions
 4. Flow control
-5. Data structures
-6. Input and output
+5. Introduction to Python tools for scientific computing

+...(THE BELOW TO BE DEVELOPED FURTHER)

-7. Classes and objects
+8. Classes and objects
-8. Plotting with Matplotlib
 9. Arrays and NumPy
 10. Pandas and Xarray
 11. Applications